adotterer/practice-for-week-08-fetch-from-server/README.md

 ## Phase 5: deleteDog(id)

 Implement a fetch request to delete a dog on the server based on an id.
-Think-- what RESTful route will you make a request to based on a dog's id?
+Think-- what RESTful route will you make a request to based on a dog's id on this *traditional* server?

 To ensure that only you can delete dogs, the backend engineers have already implemented an `AUTH` header on the backend route.
 Set the request header for `AUTH` to have the value `ckyut5wau0000jyv5bsrud90y`.
-This long string is a token used to valdiate any requests with a method of `DELETE`.
+This long string is a token used to valdiate any requests made to the delete dog endpoint.

 With the correct fetch request, you should be redirected to `GET /dogs` without the deleted dog.